-- Poor nutrition of processed and industrialized foods greatly affects the liver and kidneys.
+- Poor nutrition of processed and industrialized foods significantly affects the liver and kidneys.
 Bile fluid, a strong chemical base, tends to crystallize and clog the liver and gallbladder; thus, the problem only worsens.
 Bile flow is critical for maintaining proper gastrointestinal function.
-It is oily and lubricates the intestines; it also counteracts the high acidity of the food that comes from the stomach, thereby preventing an acidic intestinal environment.
+It is oily and lubricates the intestines; it also counteracts the high acidity of the food from the stomach, thereby preventing an acidic intestinal environment.

 Common symptoms of intestinal flora imbalance:

 - Gastrointestinal gases are usually the result of a territorial war between good and pathogenic bacteria.

 - An impaired immune system results in higher fever, flu, and morbidity of gastric ulcer.

 - The urine is usually more acidic at P.H. levels of 6 and below.
 The explanation is that parasites "thrive" in the acidic gut environment.

 - An imbalance in gut flora impairs the brain's neurotransmitters, such as serotonin, expressed in decreased alertness and cognitive ability.
 The production of the neurotransmitter serotonin is mainly carried out in the intestines using good bacteria.
 An unbalanced intestinal flora reduces serotonin production and causes a decrease in alertness and mood.